-A ship sails along a straight path on the sea at a speed of 6 ft/s.
+A ship sails along a straight path parallel to the shore at a speed of 6 ft/s.
 A beacon is located on the shore 30 feet from the nearest point on the path and is kept focused on the ship as she sails.
 At what rate is the beacon rotating when the ship is 40 ft from the point on the path closest to the beacon?